Yahnich/yahnich.github.io/README.md

 - Homing Missile: Homing Missiles fire the current level of Rocket Barrage while moving.
 - Flight of the Valkyrie: Replaces Flak Cannon - Gyrocopter gains increased Flying Movement and cannot stop moving forward, turn speed decreased.
 While active, Gyrocopter gains 10/20/30/40% bonus spell amplification Rocket Barrage and Homing Missile target all units in radius and Call Down becomes a No-Target ability, instead launching the missiles 500 units behind Gyrocopter for as long as Flight of the Valkyrie is active.
 Lasts 8 seconds.
 - Call Down: Call Down creates delayed secondary explosions that deal 50% damage on Heroes hit.
+- **1.5.3d:** Call Down's strike count is no longer infinite during Flight of the Valkyrie, instead increased up to its duration. (+5 baseline, +8 with talent)
+- **1.5.3d:** Recasting Call Down during Flight of Valkyrie no longer creates a second, simultaneous Call Down, instead increases the current active effect's strike count accordingly.

 ## Gyrocopter - Assault Copter
 - Side Gunner: Side Gunner's cooldown is reduced by 0.1 each time Gyrocopter attacks.